-Music Scholarships are awarded based on the needs of the Department's ensembles and reflect a combination of both a student's musical potential and his or her academic achievements.
-Because the Department of Music takes into account a student's academic merits when determining Music Scholarships, Undergraduate Admissions does not distribute additional academic merit scholarship to music majors.
+Music Scholarships are awarded based on the needs of the School's ensembles and reflect a combination of both a student's musical potential and his or her academic achievements.
+Because the School of Music takes into account a student's academic merits when determining Music Scholarships, Undergraduate Admissions does not distribute additional academic merit scholarship to music majors.
 Non-music majors are not eligible for Music Scholarships.

-In addition to Music Scholarships, the Department of Music also distributes named scholarships, to students pursuing special areas of interest:
+In addition to Music Scholarships, the School of Music also distributes named scholarships, to students pursuing special areas of interest:

 - J. Robert King Memorial Scholarship This scholarship is available to any type of music major, any instrument.

 - Claudia and Richard Fisher Scholarship This scholarship is available to any type of music major, with preference for brass players and vocalists.